aaalexliu/portfolio-docs/src/docs/welcome.md

 # Welcome

 Hi!
-This is my online portfolio, which is currently formatted like programming documentation.
+This is my online portfolio, which is currently formatted like programming documentation, because why not.
 I've organized it into the following sections, accessible from the sidebar:

 ## College
-Papers and presentations from my college years, which I treated as my last extended chance to live the life of the mind.
-If I had the chance to do college again, I would've not taken extra courses and focused my energy, but I think I made the most of my expensive liberal arts education.
+Papers and presentations from my college years, which I seized as my last extended opportunity to live the life of the mind.
+If I had the chance to do college again, I would've just done a regular courseload and focused my energy, but I think I made the most of my expensive liberal arts education.

 I chose to include:
 ### History
-To show I can research and craft and communicate an analytical, evidence-based, narrative.
+To show I can research, craft and communicate an analytical, evidence-based, narrative.
 Also I just love stories that examine how the world we live in came to be.

 - On Nationalism
   - WeChat, China, Information and Communication Technologies, and Nationalism: What Happens When Nationalism Goes Digital?